The Rainman has a Disability Superpower

 - The Sewer Urchin from The Tick.
 On ground level, he is generally considered ineffectual and unpopular (particularly because of his smell), but in his home territory of the sewers, he's one of The City's most effective superheroes.
 As an added bonus, he actually sounds and acts like Dustin Hoffman's Rain Man.

-- The Simpsons: Several episodes where Homer meets characters afflicted with autism, including:
+- The Simpsons: Several episodes where Homer meets autistic characters, including:

 - "Stark Raving Dad" — Homer is mistakenly(?) sent to a mental institution, where he meets a man who can figure out complicated mathematical problems in his mind (although the question Homer asks is "what is 5 plus 4").